agentdavo/cncvis/tinygl/README.md

 You do not need a multicore processor to use TinyGL—the worker thread simply helps overlap memory operations.

+### Profiling support

+Pass `-DTINYGL_ENABLE_PROFILING=ON` when configuring CMake to build TinyGL with per‑function profiling hooks.
+Any demo built with this option accepts a `--profiling` flag.
+When enabled, TinyGL counts each `gl*` call, measures the CPU cycles and time spent inside, and prints a summary after exit.

 ### Performance Recommendations